 - a.
 Students charged with a FELONY will be subject to the following consequences: - i.
 FIRST OFFENSE Suspension from athletic activities for 365 days. - ii.
 SECOND OFFENSE Expulsion from athletic activities for the remainder of their high school career. - b.
 Students who engage in conduct that could result in a felony charge may be suspended from athletic activities even if charges are not immediately filed. - c.
-Student athletes may also be suspended from athletic activities for the following conduct: - .
+Student athletes may also be suspended from athletic activities for the following conduct: - i.
 Formal criminal charges are filed against the student Other than felony charges, addressed above).
 Formal charges are not pursued or are dropped by the authorities, the student may still be suspended from athletic activities if: if school authorities determine that the student engaged in the behavior leading to criminal charges.
-In such cases, the student will be given due process in accordance with the District's procedures. - ii.
-Any student charged by the school with theft or destruction of school property. - ii.
-Any student accused of an offense involving drugs, tobacco, alcohol or inhalants witnessed by at least one of the following: advisor, teacher, coach, or administrator-independent of whether or not charges are made or any conviction is obtained. - 5.
+In such cases, the student will be given due process in accordance with the District's procedures.

+- ii.
+Any student charged by the school with theft or destruction of school property. - iii.
+Any student accused of an offense involving drugs, tobacco, alcohol or inhalants witnessed by at least one of the following: advisor, teacher, coach, or administrator-independent of whether or not charges are made or any conviction is obtained.1 - 2.
 Violations of the athletic policy begin with the students' first day of sixth grade and will stay with them through the summer after their eighth grade year.
-They will then have a clean record when they begin the first day of their ninth grade school year or first official sports practice, whichever comes first, and violations thereafter will stay with them through their high school career, ending with graduation or the end of the MHSAA tournament series, whichever comes last... - 6.
+They will then have a clean record when they begin the first day of their ninth grade school year or first official sports practice, whichever comes first, and violations thereafter will stay with them through their high school career, ending with graduation or the end of the MHSAA tournament series, whichever comes last.. - 3.
 If a student self-discloses and accepts responsibility for his/her actions prior to questioning, the suspension shall be reduced to a 10% suspension from that sport season.
-This can only be done one time in a career. - a.
-Suspension penalties: - i.
-For items 6bi, 6bii and 6biii. - 1.
+This can only be done one time in a career.

+a.
+Suspension penalties:

+- i.
+For items 1ci, 1cii, and 1ciii. - 1.
 FIRST OFFENSE Suspension from 25% of that regular sport season (not including MHSAA tournaments).
-In the event that there is not 25% of the current sports season left or the student is not currently involved in sports, the suspension would carry over into the next sports season in which the student participates.
+In the event that there is not 25% of the current sport season left or the student is not currently involved in sports, the suspension would carry over into the next sports season in which the student participates.
 This will include carrying over into the next school year.
 A student must complete the sport season in which they are serving their suspension, in order for the suspension to be valid.
-The season is defined as being from MHSAA official start date of practice through the conclusion of Benzie Central participation in the MHSAA tournament series. - 2.
-SECOND OFFENSE Suspension from athletic activities for 365 days.
-Suspension is defined as non-participation in any school sport from the date of the second offense.1
+The season is defined as being from MHSAA official start date of practice through the conclusion of Benzie Central participation in the MHSAA tournament series. - SECOND OFFENSE Suspension from athletic activities for 365 days.
+Suspension is defined as non-participation in any school sport from the date of the second offense.2 - THIRD OFFENSE Loss of athletic and extracurricular privileges for the remainder of their high school career.